If you've picked up Unicorn HAT or pHAT and want to give Unicorn Paint a go, then this is the guide for you.

 At the end of this kerfuffle you should be in possession of a number that looks something like: 192.168.1.123 or perhaps 10.0.1.123.
 Make a note of it.

 Before starting Unicorn Paint, you should make sure the dependencies are installed.
 Unicorn Paint requires the Python web framework Flask.
-To get it installed, just:
+The script above will have installed it for you but if needs be you can install it manually, like so:

-Locate the code you downloaded earlier and make your way to the Unicorn Paint example folder.
-Then just type:
+Locate the code you downloaded earlier and make your way to the Unicorn Paint project folder.
+If you use the one-line installer, it will be located in the

 And Unicorn Paint should fire up on your Pi.
 Note: you won't see any graphical interface yet, we need to connect with a web browser from another computer, or your Pi, to get things working.

-If you're running entirely on the Raspberry Pi, I'm going to assume you've got a desktop up and have Epiphany Browser installed.
+If you're running entirely on the Raspberry Pi, I'm going to assume you've got a desktop up and have a browser such as Chromium or Epiphany installed.
 You should see an icon for it on your desktop if you do, click it and enter the following into the address bar:

 If you're using a desktop PC or laptop, you'll have to use the IP Address that you found earlier and plug it into the address bar of your browser of choice.
 For example: